seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 - Build and simulate a seL4 project
 - Have a basic understanding of the role of the `CMakeLists.txt` file in applications

+## Building your first program
+seL4 is a microkernel, not an operating system, and as a result only provides very minimal services.
+After the kernel boots, an initial thread called the *root task* is started, which is then responsible for setting up the user-level system.
+When the root task starts there are no available drivers, however a minimal C library is provided.

+The tutorial is already set up to print "Hello, world!", so at this point all you need to do is build and run the tutorial.

 ## Initialising